georgescharlesbrain/georgescharlesbrain/README.md

 <details>
   <summary><h3> 🚀 Web3 /  DeFi / Crypto </h3></summary>

-  I've been near full-time exploring the crypto / defi / web3 world since the end of 2017.
+  I've been nearly full-time exploring the crypto / defi / web3 world since the end of 2017.
 I've studied, interacted with and have a decent understanding of the following protocols:

   **Sui:**
   protocols: SNS